 Many Elearning businesses, like ours, might have you believe that it can address all your training and development requirements.
 Like most things in life, Elearning is a mixed bag.
-It has many unique benefits, that can create value for your business, but it also has limitations.
-In order to position you to make the right choices, we present to you some benefits that deployment of Elearning might be able to deliver to your organisation.
-If you recognise one or more of these benefits in the situation where you are contemplating deployment of one or more tools of Elearning, we recommend you move FULL STEAM AHEAD.
+It has many unique benefits.
+It can create value for your business, but it also has limitations.
+In order to position you to make the right choices, we present to you some benefits.
+The deployment of Elearning might be able to deliver to your organisation.
+You must have recognised one or more of these benefits in the situation where you are contemplating deployment.
+Hence, we recommend you move FULL STEAM AHEAD.

 Elearning is INFINITELY SCALABLE.
 It can handle large numbers without the usual constraint of trainers, rooms, time, etc. Once you choose to deploy an Elearning intervention, you have effectively chosen to eliminate, at least in a large part, your variable cost associated with training.
 Hence, training requirements that are repetitive in nature, are often ideal for using Elearning interventions in.